- Inefficiency (akiriya) denies the workings of actions.

 - 'When anyone maintains the existence-doctrine [that there is a result of offering, of skillful and unskillful actions, etc.], it is false, idle talk.
 Fools and the wise, with the breakup of the body, are annihilated, perish, and do not exist after death.’"

-This wrong view is an annihilation (uccheda) view, and is the same as the view of materialism.
-When the Buddha explains basic Right-View (samma-ditthi, a factor of the Noble Eightfold Path), he often contrasts it with this wrong view.
+This wrong view is an annihilationist (uccheda) view, and is the same as the view of materialism.
+When the Buddha explains basic right view (samma-ditthi in the Noble Eightfold Path), he often contrasts it with these common wrong views.